 Joel 2:28 predicts that after God restores the Israelites to their former state he will go beyond mere restoration and do something new – he will pour out his spirit upon all flesh.
-Over the next several posts, I want to spend some time unpacking what this verse meant for its original readers and for the Jews of Jesus’ day.
 Looking at the verse from a Christian perspective it is easy to read Joel 2:28 in a kind of backwards way, where we take our understanding of the Day of Pentecost, whatever that understanding might be, right or wrong, and essentially say, “That’s what Joel was expecting.”
 But when we do this we run the risk of performing a self-confirming reading of the text that tells us nothing other than what we already thought we knew going into it.
-What I want to do this post and the next few posts is explore the full range of what it could have and would have meant for a Jew living after the Babylonian Exile and during the Persian period.
+What I want to do in this post (and perhaps a few further posts) is begin exploring the full range of what Joel 2:28 could have and would have meant for a Jew living after the Babylonian Exile and during the Persian period.

 This will in part take the form of a kind of pneumatology of the Old Testament.
 “Pneumatology” is made up of two Greek words – pneuma, which means “spirit”, and logia, which means “study”.
 So “Pneumatology” is the word that designates the branch of theology that focuses on the study of the Holy Spirit.
 Now, I think the pneumatology of the Old Testament is extremely valuable for all Christians but especially for Pentecostals, because what is distinct about Pentecostalism more than anything else is its doctrine of the Holy Spirit.
 But in my experience, Pentecostals are as likely as any Christian group to treat the study of the Holy Spirit as a pretty much exclusively New Testament thing.
 But when Peter says in Acts 2:16, “This is what was spoken about through the prophet Joel”, he is both appealing to previously existing theological expectations and perhaps acknowledging that expectations will have to be revisited and modified.
 But either way, he positions his sermon as taking part in a previously existing theological conversation within Second Temple Judaism.
 So to fully understand what Peter is saying in Acts 2, and really what Luke is telling us throughout Acts, we need to try to reconstruct that conversation.
 The vast majority of the relevant data for that conversation is found in the Old Testament.
 Now, as we explore that data, what we will see is that the Holy Spirit had several different functions within the Old Testament that, in the context of the Old Testament, are not obviously relevant to one another.
 However, in Christ these various roles and functions come together in a way that I’m pretty certain was not fully anticipated by the Jews of Jesus’ day.